architjoshihs/hl-twitter/readme.txt

 * Avatars are now resized and cached locally (thanks to Scotts for the heads up)

+= 2010.9.15 =

+* Emergency fix; a regression bug was present in 2010.9.13 that affected all plugin users.

 == Upgrade Notice ==

 = 2010.9.3 =
 First public release

+= 2010.9.15 =
+Fixes a bug caused by 2010.9.13 update.
+Very sorry to anyone who downloaded the plugin and was affected.